q1akm/cafe_garden/README.md

 # This website is built with Vite+React and Tailwindcss

-esponsive Design: Clear and Accessible on Every Device
+responsive Design: Clear and Accessible on Every Device

 Live Demo: https://cafegarden.netlify.app/